encord-team/encord-active/docs/docs/cli/metric-management.md

 Make sure your shell's current working directory is that of an Encord Active project, or your command points to one with the `--target` global option.
 :::

 ## metric add

-The `metric add` command adds required metrics to your project and attaches them.
+The `metric add` command adds required metrics to the project and attaches them.

 You can add metrics from local python modules (`.py`).
 If you don't specify a metric, Encord Active will add all the metrics in the python module to the project.